joleeee/jd/README.md

-# Jole's Dither implementation
+# jole dither

-jd-rs will dither images according to a palette (or the default one).
+jd will dither images according to a palette (or the default one).
 It will read fardbeld images from stdin, and then write the result to stdout.
 See the test for an example.